openvinotoolkit/training_extensions/tests/test_suite/ARCHITECTURE.md

   Also it makes validation of the results of the wrapped test action if this is required.

 - Instance of a test action class.
-  The class makes the real actions that should be done for a test using calls of OTX interfaces.
+  The class makes the real actions that should be done for a test using calls of OpenVINO™ Training Extensions interfaces.

 The next sections will describe the corresponding classes from the bottom to the top.